Mass media in Croatia: History

+In May 1990, following Franjo Tuđman's election victory, he and his ruling Croatian Democratic Union party began a takeover of radio and television stations in Croatia.
+In June 1990, the Parliament of Croatia renamed the country's national broadcaster from Radio Television Zagreb (Radiotelevizija Zagreb) to Croatian Radiotelevision (Hrvatska radiotelevizija).
+The HDZ-majority Croatian Parliament soon appointed party loyalists to top managerial and editorial positions at the broadcaster.
+During this time, government-owned media was used to foment ethnic hatred in the midst of the Yugoslav wars.
+Publications were closed for political reasons under the pretext of privatization or restructuring.

+Following Tudjman's death in 1999 and the defeat of the HDZ in the 2000 elections, media began to be liberalized.

-In the early 1990s, the democratisation process was accompanied by the strong role of the Croatian Journalists' Association (HND/CJA) as well as of Europapress Holding, the main publishing group.
+In the early 1990s, the democratization process was accompanied by the strong role of the Croatian Journalists' Association (HND/CJA) as well as of Europapress Holding, the main publishing group.
 The latter recently faced a serious economic crisis also due to oversized ambitions.
-Similarly, cult-station Radio 101 lately turned into a standard commercial broadcaster after a murky privatisation process.
+Similarly, cult station Radio 101 lately turned into a standard commercial broadcaster after a murky privatisation process.